With Your Dog:

 Shenandoah National Park back country entrance

-If you turn left out of the driveway and drive just over a mile to where the road ends, you’ll find a small parking lot.
-If you park there and follow the gravel road until it ends, you’ll see the trailhead to your right (look for the blue blazes).
+If you turn left out of the driveway and drive just over a mile to where the paved road ends.
+Follow the gravel road until it comes to a gate.
+Follow the grass path down to the bottom and you’ll see the trailhead to your right (look for the blue blazes).

 You can access several trails from here.